Glen Bryan

 Bryan was drafted in the second round of the 2010 NLL Entry Draft by the Toronto Rock, and played two years with the Rock.
 In 2012, he, along Jamie Rooney, was dealt to the Buffalo Bandits for a pair of draft picks.
 He played the next two years with the Bandits before being released prior to the 2015 season.
 He then re-signed with the Rock.

+On Friday July 11th 2025, Bryan challenged Jason Fitzgibbon to a sprint in Dallas, TX, which he lost spectacularly.